mikolajroszak/integromat.github.io/apps/new_docs/directives/url.md

-**Required**: yes
+**Required**: {% if include.module == "trigger" %}yes{% else %}no{% endif %}
 **Default**: empty

-Just by specifying it you are able to call a remote endpoint and retrieve data.
-If this parameter is not present, only the data that is specified in `output` and/or `wrapper` will be returned and no request will be made (request-less/static mode).
+This directive specifies the request URL.
+{% if include.module == "trigger" %}
+It must be always present.
+The Trigger does not support request-less/static mode, because it makes no sense for this particular module.
+{% else %}
+If this directive is not present, the module will work in request-less/static mode, which means that it will simply return the data specified in `response.output`.
+{% endif %}